New Boston Historical Society

 and finish a convenient meetinghouse for the public worship of God."

 This was customary in colonial New England, where meetinghouses were used for town meetings and religious purposes.

 New Boston's first settlement (c.1740) was near today's Gregg Mill Road and the aptly-named First Settlement Lane.

-Construction of a meetinghouse was started, but the building burned before it was completed;
+Construction of a meetinghouse was started, with a steeple "ten feet square and 45 high", but the building burned before it was completed;

 whether by accident or by Indians is not known.

 A short time later, New Boston's first settlement was abandoned due to fear of Indian attack.